Plan Your Visit

 Welcome to the H. Furlong Baldwin Library at the Maryland Center for History and Culture.
 Whether you are conducting scholarly research, delving into your family history, or simply looking to learn more about Maryland people, places, and events, we have an incredible collection of primary and secondary source materials waiting for you.

-Wednesday — Friday and the second Saturday of each month, 10 a.m. — 3 p.m. (by appointment only and new limited hours due to COVID-19)
+Wednesday—Friday and the second Saturday of each month, 10 am—5 pm (by appointment only).

 Special Collections include manuscripts, photographs, rare books and pamphlets, maps, and other archival materials.

-Note: The library admission fee provides access to the museum.
-If you are a frequent visitor to the H. Furlong Baldwin Library, consider a membership to the Maryland Center for History and Culture, which provides access to the library and museum, among other benefits.
+Note: If you are a frequent visitor to the H. Furlong Baldwin Library, we encourage you to consider a membership to the Maryland Center for History and Culture, which provides access to both the Library and Museum, among other benefits.
 Learn more about becoming a member.
+The per-day Library admission fee also includes Museum access.

 Planning Your Research

 You can search our Library Catalog for general topics, specific names, or places.
 Catalog entries indicate if material is part of the Special Collections Reading Room or the Main Reading Room.
-When you make your library appointment, the form will ask whether you are conducting Special Collections or Main Reading Room research.
-If you are conducting Special Collections research, please use the form to list your requested collections.
+When you make your Library appointment, the form will ask whether you are conducting Special Collections or Main Reading Room research.

 When available, catalog entries provide links to more detailed finding aids, often with box and folder inventories of materials.
 Browse or search our Finding Aids Database to further explore Special Collections materials.
 Our Research Guides are also a helpful resource for pinpointing materials on a variety of Maryland history topics.